 Schweifler worked with district officials, and they all seemed to be on the same page, she said.
 But she didn't see a final proposal until Oct.
 22 — the same day the board was scheduled to approve it.

 "It was due a week after we received it," she said.
-"We went through it, but

 The apparent lack of coordination between MPUSD and its teachers union illustrates a larger point in the country's ongoing efforts to reform education.
 The Obama administration has tied school reform to new methods to evaluate teachers — including methods that will use student test scores.